Corpus Christi College, Cambridge: Foundation

-The guild of Corpus Christi was founded in Cambridge in 1349 by William Horwode, Henry de Tangmere, and John Hardy in response to the Black Death.
+The Cambridge guild of Corpus Christi was founded in Cambridge in 1349 by William Horwode, Henry de Tangmere, and John Hardy in response to the Black Death.
 They determined to found a new college in the University of Cambridge, the sixth in the University's history.
 Later the same year the new guild merged with an older guild, the Guild of the Blessed Virgin Mary, which had been decimated by the Plague.
 The united guilds acquired land in the centre of town and their patron, the Duke of Lancaster, applied to King Edward III for a licence to found a new college, which was granted in 1352.

 Construction of a single modest court near the parish church began immediately and in 1356 it was ready to house the Master and two fellows.
 The college's statutes were drawn up in 1356.
 The united guild merged its identity with the new college, which acquired all the guild's lands, ceremonies, and revenues.
 The grandest of these ceremonies was the annual Corpus Christi procession: a parade through the streets to Magdalene Bridge, the host carried by a priest and several of the college's treasures carried by the Master and fellows, before returning for an extravagant dinner.
 The parade continued until the English Reformation, when the Master, William Sowode, put a stop to it in 1535.
 The college continues to have a grand dinner on the feast day of Corpus Christi, the Thursday after Trinity Sunday.

 The newly constructed court could house 22 fellows and students.
 The statutes laid down the rules governing the behaviour of fellows only.
 Students were not part of the foundation at this stage and would not come within the scope of the statutes for another 200 years.